iTakeshi/naist-thesis.tex/README.md

 All the required configurations (e.g., your name, thesis title, etc.) are packed in the upper half of the template file.

 ### Usage
+Compiling the source below would result in a [PDF like this](https://github.com/iTakeshi/naist-thesis.tex/blob/master/main.pdf).
 ```tex
 % main.tex